 Who Counts as a Qualified Beneficiary

-Not every trust has individual people as its beneficiaries.
-Some trusts exist to support a charitable mission.
-Others are set up to care for a pet or fulfill another noncharitable purpose.
-Arizona law recognizes that these trusts still need oversight, and this statute identifies who holds that role.
+Not every trust has people as its beneficiaries.
+Some trusts support a charitable mission.
+Others care for a pet or serve another purpose.

 A charitable organization that is expressly and irrevocably designated to receive distributions under the terms of a charitable trust or a person appointed to enforce a trust created for the care of an animal or another noncharitable purpose as provided in section 14-10408 or 14-10409 has the rights of a qualified beneficiary under this chapter.

-A.R.S. § 14-10110(A)In practical terms, this means a designated charity or an appointed trust enforcer can request accountings, receive notices, and exercise the same rights that an individual beneficiary would have.
-It keeps the trustee accountable even when no single person stands to inherit.
+A.R.S. § 14-10110(A)In other words, a named charity or trust enforcer can ask for accountings and receive notices.
+They hold the same rights as any individual beneficiary.
+This keeps the trustee in check even when no single person stands to inherit.

 Within sixty days after the creation of a charitable trust, shall promptly furnish to the attorney general a copy of the portions of the charitable trust instrument that are necessary to describe the charitable purpose.

-A.R.S. § 14-10110(B)(1)These reporting requirements exist because the public has an interest in making sure charitable assets are used properly.
-The attorney general serves as a watchdog, ensuring that trustees honor the charitable intent behind the trust.
+A.R.S. § 14-10110(B)(1)These rules exist because the public has a stake in how charitable assets are used.
+The attorney general acts as a watchdog.
+They make sure trustees follow the trust's terms and charitable goals.